What Is a Halo Extension? Halo vs Clip-In Hair Extensions

 For B2B buyers, I suggest testing Halo and Clip-in samples after washing, brushing, heat styling, and storage.
 A good temporary extension product should stay soft, shed less, keep color stable, and feel comfortable during repeated use.

 This is why full cuticle hair matters for salons and brands.
-It gives better long-term wear and helps reduce complaints after the first purchase.
+It gives better long-term wear, smoother after-wash performance, and helps reduce complaints after the first purchase.

 FAQs